-- Revenues beginning with 61 are federal revenues that come through OSPI. - Revenues beginning with 62 are federal revenues that come directly from a federal agency. - Revenues beginning with 63 are federal revenues that come indirectly through a nonfederal agency other than OSPI.
+- Revenues beginning with 61 are federal revenues that come through OSPI. - Revenues beginning with 62 are federal revenues received directly from a federal agency. - Revenues beginning with 63 are federal revenues received through an agency other than OSPI.

 6100 Special Purpose-OSPI Unassigned